 A Romanian table tennis champion who dominated the world for six straight years with her ferocious attacking style.

-Angelica Rozeanu's name is etched in the history of her sport for a staggering run of dominance.
-In the 1950s, she was simply unbeatable, winning the women's world singles championship six consecutive times—a record that still stands.
-A Jewish athlete who survived the horrors of World War II in Romania, her triumph was also one of resilience.
-On the table, she was known for a relentless, aggressive game, overwhelming opponents with speed and precision.
-Her success helped popularize table tennis in Eastern Europe and cemented Romania as a powerhouse.
-After retiring, she immigrated to Israel, where she remained involved in sports administration.
-Rozeanu's legacy is that of a pure champion, whose will to win produced one of the most formidable winning streaks any sport has ever seen.
+Angelica Rozeanu won the women's world singles table tennis championship six consecutive times in the 1950s — a record that still stands.
+A Jewish athlete who survived World War II in Romania, she overwhelmed opponents with relentless, aggressive speed and precision.
+Her success drove the sport's growth in Eastern Europe and pushed Romania to the top of international competition.
+After retiring, she immigrated to Israel and worked in sports administration.
+Rozeanu produced one of the most formidable winning streaks any sport has ever seen.

 1901–1927